erikc5000/island-time/README.md

 Island Time 0.1.0-SNAPSHOT builds are based on Kotlin 1.3.60.
 Also note that Island Time requires a JVM target of 1.8 or above.

-Current supported platforms are JVM, Android, iOS ARM64/x64, and macOS x64.
+Current supported platforms are JVM, Android, iOS ARM64/x64, watchOS ARM64/X86, tvOS ARM64/X64, and macOS x64.

 # Usage